Broom-Hilda: Animation

 Broom-Hilda was adapted twice for animated television series.
 The first was part of Archie's TV Funnies (1971), an animated series set in a television station run by Archie Andrews and his friends.
-Broom-Hilda was one of the comic strips featured on their show, along with Dick Tracy, Moon Mullins, Emmy Lou, The Captain and the Kids, The Dropouts, Nancy and Smokey Stover.
-The series was produced by Filmation Associates.
+Broom-Hilda was one of the comic strips featured on the show, along with Dick Tracy, Moon Mullins, Emmy Lou, The Captain and the Kids, The Dropouts, Nancy and Smokey Stover.
+The series was produced by Filmation Associates and aired on CBS.
 Broom-Hilda's voice was provided by Jane Webb (also the voice of Betty Cooper and Veronica Lodge).

 Broom-Hilda returned in another Filmation series, Fabulous Funnies (1978).
-Thirteen episodes were produced, and the series ran for one season on NBC.
+Thirteen episodes were produced, and the series aired for one season on NBC.
 The show featured animated versions of several famous comic strips, including Tumbleweeds, Alley Oop and Nancy.
 Voices were provided by June Foray (Broom-Hilda and additional voices), Alan Oppenheimer (Irwin, Gaylord, Grelber and additional voices), Bob Holt (additional voices) and Jayne Hamil (additional voices).

-The character also made a brief animated appearance in The Fantastic Funnies (1980), a TV special that aired on CBS showcasing newspaper cartoonists.
-The animation sequence was produced by Bill Melendez Productions.
+The character also made a brief animated appearance in The Fantastic Funnies (1980), a CBS special showcasing newspaper comics and their creators.
+The animated sequence was produced by Bill Melendez Productions.
 June Foray was brought back to voice the character.